This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Section II | Free-Response Questions (FRQs) | 6 | 1 hr 30 mins | 50% |

-How is the AP Statistics exam scored?
+How Is the AP Statistics Exam Scored?

 The AP Stats exam is scored on a range of 1 through 5, with 5 being the maximum score.
 Scoring a 3 or higher in the exam can earn you an advanced placement and credit depending on the AP Credit Policy of the colleges you are applying to.
-The table below shows how your AP Stats exam score equates with a college grade for introductory statistics:
+The table below shows how your AP Stats score equates with a college grade for introductory statistics:

 AP Exam Score | Equivalent College Grade |